art345/MeToo/index.md

 <br><br>

+<h1> Tweeting is sharing </h1>

   <img src="/img/newplot.png" alt="Retweet percent" style="max-width: 300px;" ALIGN="right" HSPACE="30"/> An important thing to notice is that most of the tweets within this movement are retweets.
 It shows that this mobilization is over all a process of sharing stories of others and showing support or disagreement.
 In any cases, this movement is not the expression of isolated testimonies.

-<h1> The most shared tweets </h1>

 <br>

-This is the tweet in our dataset that has been the most retweeted.
+Here are the tweets in our dataset that has been the most retweeted.

 <br>